Little Saints Childcare Program

 Wisconsin Early Learning Standards (WMELS)

-Little Saintus is using the Wisconsin Model Early Learning Standards (WMELS) for our curriculum along with theme related learning activities.
+Little Saints is using the Wisconsin Model Early Learning Standards (WMELS) for our curriculum along with theme related learning activities.
 The Wisconsin Model Early Learning Standards provide a common language and guidance for families, professionals, and policy makers around early childhood education and care for birth to first grade.

-Wisconsin Model Early Learning Standards – addresses the following learning and development:
+Wisconsin Model Early Learning Standards – Addresses the Following Learning and Development

 • Healthy and Physical